 Next table, an older man, he says something to the interpreter, and she turns beet red.
 He recognized her, and she was startled.
 I look at his hands, the hands of a farmer, cracked nails, with dirt and stones wedged between the fissures.
 I don’t know why but I ask him if he has always been doing this.
 He looked the part, after all, but I was interviewing my "dates" so the questions started coming out a little more spontaneously.
 Seems he was a computer person in his last life, in Torino (of course) and was responsible in the very beginning of the computer age for setting up the computerized power grid for the city.
 His wines were rustic in a Tondonia way.
 But I just couldn’t relate to them.
 Or the prices.

 Morellino, in its basic incarnation, is a lovely wine.
 Think simple Beaujolais with a sunnier disposition and a little less spice.
 All along this trip the wines that have resonated with me have been on the lighter side.
 The Lambrusco from Sorbara I had in Modena.
 The Etna Rosso we opened in Grosseto later that night.
 And Morellino that wins my heart, or at least another dance, has lightness in the taste that isn’t heavy, isn’t brooding.
-My colleague Jeremy has written about that in a brilliant post (sorry Gianpaolo, I couldn’t stop this time).
-And so there are people who recognize the nature of Morellino and aren’t trying to Brunello-super-size it.
+There are people who recognize the nature of Morellino and aren’t trying to Brunello-super-size it.

 Mind you, there is still too much Merlot and Cabernet and Syrah and Petite Verdot in the Maremma for my taste.
 Next table.